 Topics in Year 11 include the following:

 • IN2 Geography - Location creates the essential context, no matter the topic.
-Gain a solid foundation in geographic concepts while making connections to real-world examples such as the globalisation of fashion, sustainable cities, global warming issues and fresh water quality.
-Discover the geology of the Port Hills and dynamic changing landscapes in our local area.
-Experience a day trip in the field to the Port Hills, Lyttelton and Corsair Bay/Sumner.
+Gain a solid foundation in geographic concepts while making connections to real-world examples, such as the globalisation of fashion, global warming issues, and fresh water quality.
+Examine the geology of the Port Hills and observe dynamic changing landscapes in our local area.
+Experience an immersive field trip to destinations like the Port Hills, Lyttelton, and Corsair Bay.